 You need to be more careful in certain areas of the cities, such as Suva and Nadi, where it can be more dangerous late at night.

 In the markets, watch out for pickpockets, but also be prepared to haggle with locals when you’re buying souvenirs or booking onto tours, as you could be scammed.
 Generally, though, Fijians are welcoming and hospitable.

 Looking for more info?
-Check out all the articles we’ve written on Fiji Islands travel and start planning your dream trip.
+Check out all the articles we’ve written on travel to Fiji and start planning your dream trip.